-Create a account in GitHub (https://github.com/) and create a repository and select as a public repository
+Create an account in GitHub (https://github.com/), create a repository and select as a public repository

 - Download the GitHub desktop app https://desktop.github.com/ and install the app and open when it’s done.

-- Click on the clone repository and add the URL of the repository you created (paste the HTTP link of the repository).
+- Click on the cloned repository and add the URL of the repository you created (paste the HTTP link of the repository).

-- Clone of the repository is created locally (Documents/GitHub/repository_name).
+- The clone of the repository is created locally (Documents/GitHub/repository_name).

 - Provide a valid message for the files to be uploaded.

 Click commit to master and at the top you need to press the push button to commit to GitHub.

 This is my Github URL: